somatonic/MarkupSimpleNavigation/README.txt

 INSTALL:
 ----------------------------------------------------------------------------------------------------------

 Go to your module Install page and click "Check for new modules".
 It will appear under the section Markup.
 Click "install" button.
 Done.
+(Techically you don't even need to install it, after the load call it will be installed automaticly on first request.
+But it feels better).
+However it will not be "autoloaded" by Processwire unless you load it in one of your php templates.

 BASIC USAGE: